Amusia: Congenital amusia

-Congenital amusia, commonly known as tone deafness, refers to a musical disability that cannot be explained by prior brain lesion, hearing loss, cognitive defects, or lack of environmental stimulation, and it affects about 4% of the population.
+Congenital amusia, commonly known as tone deafness or a tin ear, refers to a musical disability that cannot be explained by prior brain lesion, hearing loss, cognitive defects, or lack of environmental stimulation, and it affects about 4% of the population.
 Individuals with congenital amusia seem to lack the musical predispositions with which most people are born.
 They are unable to recognize or hum familiar tunes even if they have normal audiometry and above-average intellectual and memory skills.
 Also, they do not show sensitivity to dissonant chords in a melodic context, which, as discussed earlier, is one of the musical predispositions exhibited by infants.
 The hallmark of congenital amusia is a deficit in fine-grained pitch discrimination, and this deficit is most apparent when congenital amusics are asked to pick out a wrong note in a given melody.
 If the distance between two successive pitches is small, congenital amusics are not able to detect a pitch change.
 As a result of this defect in pitch perception, a lifelong musical impairment may emerge due to a failure to internalize musical scales.
 A lack of fine-grained pitch discrimination makes it extremely difficult for amusics to enjoy and appreciate music, which consists largely of small pitch changes.

 Tone-deaf people seem to be disabled only when it comes to music as they can fully interpret the prosody or intonation of human speech.
 Tone deafness has a strong negative correlation with belonging to societies with tonal languages.
 This could be evidence that the ability to reproduce and distinguish between notes may be a learned skill; conversely, it may suggest that the genetic predisposition towards accurate pitch discrimination may influence the linguistic development of a population towards tonality.
 A correlation between allele frequencies and linguistic typological features has been recently discovered, supporting the latter hypothesis.

 Tone deafness is also associated with other musical-specific impairments such as the inability to keep time with music (beat deafness, or the lack of rhythm), or the inability to remember or recognize a song.
 These disabilities can appear separately, but some research shows that they are more likely to appear in tone-deaf people.
 Experienced musicians, such as W. A. Mathieu, have addressed tone deafness in adults as correctable with training.